x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-voice-mail/manage-voice-mail-settings.md

 - Enable or disable access to their email or calendar.

 > [!NOTE]
-> Some of the settings and features can only be configured by using the Shell.
+> Some of the settings and features can only be configured by using Exchange Online PowerShell.

 For additional management tasks related to users who are enabled for voice mail, see [Voice mail-enabled user procedures](voice-mail-enabled-user-procedures.md).